Word-level Embeddings for Cross-Task Transfer Learning in Speech Processing: Transfer learning experiments

-The system for speech inpainting was trained using nine different configurations of speechVGG (section~\ref{sec:pretrain}).
-The feature extractor was each time applied to obtain feature losses for training the main framework (Fig.~\ref{fig:setups}a).
-For each training sample, the recovered and the actual samples of speech were processed through the pre-trained speechVGG.
-The deep feature loss was obtained by computing $L_{1}$ between activations of the speechVGG's pooling layers and used to train the main model.
-The inpainting performance was quantified using the short term objective intelligibility (STOI)~\cite{Taal2010ASpeech} and perceptual evaluation of speech quality (PESQ)~\cite{PESQ1998}.
-Both scores were computed between the original (i.e. non-distorted) and the recovered speech samples from the held-out portion of the data (\textit{dev-clean}).
+The speech inpainting system was trained using nine different configurations of speechVGG specified in section~\ref{sec:pretrain}.
+Pre-trained speechVGG was each time used as a feature extractor with fixed weights and applied to compute feature losses for training the inpainting system (Fig.~\ref{fig:setups}a).
+Specifically, each reconstructed training sample and the corresponding target were processed through the pre-trained speechVGG.
+The deep feature loss was obtained by computing $L_{1}$ loss between activation of the speechVGG's pooling layers and used to train the speech inpainting model.
+The inpainting performance of the such trained model was quantified via the short term objective intelligibility (STOI)~\cite{Taal2010ASpeech} and perceptual evaluation of speech quality (PESQ)~\cite{PESQ1998} between the reconstructed and actual speech samples from the held-out dataset (\textit{dev-clean}).

-\textbf{Results}: Evaluation results are reported in table ~\ref{table:inpainting}.
-All of the considered configuration of speechVGG succeeded as deep feature extractors for training the system for speech inpainting, yet their efficacy varied.
-STOI \& PESQ scores indicated that speechVGG pre-trained to classify 3000 words extracted from 460 hours of speech was the optimal configuration for this task.
-The lack of improvement for larger sizes of either dictionary or training set may be attributed to the fact that over half of the 960 hours of LibriSpeech data belonged to the `other` category, which contains inaccurate annotations of words.
-For the remaining transfer learning experiments, we used the best performing pre-trained speechVGG (3000 words \& 460 hours).
+\textbf{Results}: Improvements of STOI \& PESQ scores through speech inpainting, with respect to the unprocessed, distorted case, are reported in Fig.~\ref{table:inpainting}.
+SpeechVGG pre-trained to classify 3000 words extracted from 460 hours of speech recordings was the optimal setup leading to the largest improvements in STOI \& PESQ scores.
+Notably, this configuration outperformed exsiting baseline employing speechVGG pre-trained to classify 1000 words from 100 hours of speech, as reported in~\cite{Kegler2019:Inpainting}.
+The lack of improvement for larger sizes of either dictionary or training dataset may be attributed to the fact that over half of the 960 hours of LibriSpeech data belonged to the `other` category, which contains inaccurate annotations of words~\cite{Panayotov2015Librispeech:Books}.
+We used the best performing configuration of speechVGG (460 hours + 3000 words) for the remaining experiments.